skalalab/gallego_g-omi_toxoplasma_redox_ratio/README.md

 * skimage == 0.18.3
 * tifffile ==2021.7.2

-The computation was done on a pc with Windows 10, i7-770k 64GB RAM, although the code should work on any computer with significantly lower specs.
+The computation was done on a pc with Windows 10, i7-770k 64GB RAM, although the code should work on any computer with lower specs.

 <hr>